 Biochemistry, Cellular and Molecular Biology (BMS 5307)

 Mammalian Physiology (BMS 5611)

 Immunology (BMS 5251)

 Specific concentrations (e.g., Craniofacial Biology and Stomatology) have additional requirements that depend on the interests and proposed research plans of the student.

-Students must take elective courses from those offered as part of the Graduate Program in Biomedical Sciences, depending on the student's concentration.
-Courses from other departments may also satisfy this requirement, based on approval of the student's advisor and the Biomedical Sciences Graduate Program Committee.
+Students must take elective courses from those offered as part of the Graduate Program in the Department of Biomedical Sciences, depending on the student's concentration.
+Courses from other departments may also satisfy this requirement, based on approval of the student's advisor and the Department of Biomedical Sciences Graduate Program Committee.
 Depending on the proposed area of research, students may also be required to take advanced-level courses at other institutions of higher education within the Dallas-Fort Worth metroplex, such as the University of Texas at Dallas, University of Texas Southwestern Medical Center, and University of Texas at Arlington.